 Water hash is a favorite method of making concentrates employed all over the world.
 Its name comes from the water process used to collect glands from the trim, leaf and buds.
 On a fundamental level, the process works because cannabinoids are not water-soluble, meaning that the desired resins are not damaged by contact with water and ice.

-Water hash can be smoked as loose, granular resin or pressed into traditional hashish: High-quality loose hash can easily be pressed into hashish using nothing more than the palm of one hand and some light, brisk friction, applied using the thumb of the other hand.
+Whether smoked as loose, granular resin or pressed into traditional hashish, there are multiple ways to consume this concentrate.
+High-quality loose hash can easily be pressed into hashish using nothing more than the palm of one hand and some light, brisk friction, applied using the thumb of the other hand.
 Loose or pressed, many people are still enthralled by the unique, full-spectrum experience of this potent natural product.

 Water hash can be made in small or large quantities, and turnkey extracting systems can be purchased to simplify the process.
 It is also possible to make water hash using home-gathered equipment, but with inexpensive kits available, the savings are often negligible.
 Pre-made systems offer increased precision and efficiency for the water hash process, and their availability contributed to a surge in water hash’s popularity during the late 1990s and early 2000s.